ttok002/dex-sniper/README.md

 # To do

+* Use Hardhat typechain mechanism to automatically generate types for event args
 * Script to track first N swaps for the given pair
 * Listen to pair creation method in DEX class
 * Listen to add liquidity in DEX class